Complete Spin and Valley Polarization by Total External Reflection from Potential Barriers in Bilayer Graphene and Monolayer Transition Metal Dichalcogenides: Single valley transmission in TMDs

-The TMD band Hamiltonian has the same spatial symmetry properties as the BLG Hamiltonian hence single valley transmission also occurs in monolayer TMDs.
-However there are some differences.
-First, spin-valley locking \cite{Xiao12} ensures that the valence bands at $K$ and $K'$ are of definite and opposite spin.
-Then valley polarized currents are also spin polarized provided that the Fermi level is above the top of the lower spin-split valence band.
-Secondly, the most favorable carriers are holes as trigonal warping in TMDs is strongest in the valence band.
-Thirdly, the external potential is a scalar \cite{suppl}.
+In this section we show that valley asymmetric transmission occurs in all the semiconducting monolayer TMDs and in the most favorable case, MoTe$_2$, the single valley region widths are similar to those in BLG.
+However there are two important differences between BLG and TMDs.
+First, the most favorable carriers are holes as trigonal warping in TMDs is strongest in the valence band.
+Secondly, spin-valley locking \cite{Xiao12} ensures that the valence bands at $K$ and $K'$ are of definite and opposite spin.
+Consequently, valley polarized currents are also spin polarized provided that the Fermi level is above the top of the lower spin-split valence band.

+We start by explaining the TMD Hamiltonian (section \ref{TMDHSection}).
+To ensure the trigonal warping is described to sufficient accuracy we calculate the transmission coefficients with a 4-band $\mathbf{k}\cdot\mathbf{p}$ Hamiltonian \cite{Kormanyos13}.
+However the parameters of this Hamiltonian are not in the literature and we have obtained them by fitting to \textit{ab-initio} band structures (\ref{TMDparamSection}).
+The valley asymmetric transmission and single valley regions for MoTe$_2$ are detailed in section \ref{Vamote2Section}.
+Single valley regions for all the semiconducting TMDs are compared in section \ref{TMDsvSection} and the requirements for observing the predicted valley asymmetry are discussed in section \ref{TMDFeasibilitySection}.